bobmayuze/Meme_Fighter/README.md

-# Meme_Fighter
+# Ultra Wechat

-A meme fighter for meme fight
+This is a proj made for a better wechat bot with tons a mount of memes.
+The whole idea comes from a meme fight